nobbele/BelfastBot/README.md

 BelfastDiscordClient is used to run the bot for discord

 BelfastWebClient is used to run the bot for the web via discord emulator

+<b>More Information About The Bot Will Be Added As Soon As Possible!</b>